 Enrolled students with service animals should be registered with Disability Services.
 This is not a request for an accommodation, but merely a way to track the animals that are on campus.
-Augusta University does not require documentation, such as proof that the animal has been trained as a service animal.
-It should be noted that visitors with service animals are not required to register with Testing and Disability Services.
+Augusta University does not require documentation, such as proof that the animal has been certified, trained, or licensed as a service animal.
+It should be noted that visitors with service animals are not required to register with Disability Services.